FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 Thank you for clarifying that.

-Did he have a an online gaming account?
+Did he have an online gaming account?

-Not yet, but again, some of those are some of those uh legal process returns I'm still waiting on.
+Not yet, but again, some of those are some of those legal process returns I'm still waiting on.

-Now, during the attempted assassination, Crooks was wearing a t-shirt from a popular YouTube channel.
+Now, during the attempted assassination, Crooks was wearing a T-shirt from a popular YouTube channel.

-Um, but I think we've got a a ways to go on that.
+I believe we have seen some of his search history, but I think we've got a ways to go on that.

-Uh I know there's some manual work that we're doing on that.
+I know there's some manual work that we're doing on that.

 Again, it's a laptop tied to him.